Standard deviation - formula and example

-Observe that in the standard normal curve there are 3 standard deviations σ on each side of the mean μ, The percentages shown are percentages of the area under the curve.
+Observe that in the standard normal curve there are 3 standard deviations σ on each side of the mean 0.
+The percentages shown are percentages of the area under the curve.
 The total area is 100%.
-Knowing the percentage of area between the mean two point on the standard deviation line allows us to calculate the number of scores contained between these points.
+Knowing the percentage of area between the mean and a point on the standard deviation line allows us to calculate the number of scores contained between these points.

 SUMMARY OF THE ABOVE CALCULATIONS